MySQL backups using Percona Monitoring and Management (PMM) seem convenient.

 • qpress

-The PMM Client has already been installed in the previous steps, and the MySQL user has the necessary permissions, so we will now focus on the parts that need to be addressed.
+Since the PMM Client has already been installed using the previous steps, and the MySQL user has the necessary privileges, we will now proceed with the parts that require attention.

-Install the package so that you can run the following command:
+Install the package so that the following command can be executed.

-First, register the location where you want to store the backup.
+First, register the location where you want to store your backups.

-Currently, only S3 (or a compatible API) is available, so we will register S3.
+Currently, only S3 (or a compatible API) is available, so we will register for S3.

-*Please create an S3 bucket and issue an IAM key that can access that S3.
+*Please ensure you have created an S3 bucket and issued an IAM key that can access it.

-Open Backup in the left menu, open the [Storage Locations] tab, and click [Add storage location].
+Open Backup in the left-hand menu, then open the [Storage Locations] tab and click [Add storage location].

-Enter the following information in the form that appears next:
+Next, enter the following information into the form that appears.

 Name[Enter an easy-to-understand name]